 Look out for year-round themed nights that will allow you to dance the night away to your favorite music, while there are also great family days out to be enjoyed, such as the Mad Hatter’s Tea Party.

 Viva Blackpool The Vegas Venue

 Viva Blackpool presents the big Vegas style show night out at the Vegas Venue in the Heart of Blackpool!Join your hilarious host Leye D Johns for a night of incredible entertainment as we’re joined by the most talented vocalists you’ll hear live, our gorgeous Viva showgirl dancers dripping in feathers, sequins and sparkle and fantastic production lighting and video to create a show loved by thousands each year in Blackpool – it’s Viva VEGAS Live!Take your reserved seats, enjoy superb service to your table with a wide selection of drinks and food options to choose from – all topped off with the very best in entertainment!

 Join host Leye D Johns as he presents an amazing evening of live ‘Vegas’ style show entertainment!

-WONDERFUL hotel! ...
+The Royal Ruskin Hotel ...
 Read More